CMU-Integrated-Design-Innovation-Group/Mango/README.md

 This should install the mango package to your environment which you can then import into a Python.
 Please see readthedocs for a tutorial on how this framework is intended to be used.

+# Citation

+If you use this application in your work, we kindly ask that you use the following citation:

+Vetturini, Anthony J, Jonathan Cagan, and Rebecca E Taylor.
+“Generative Design-Enabled Exploration of Wireframe DNA Origami Nanostructures.”
+Nucleic Acids Research 53, no. 2 (January 27, 2025): gkae1268. https://doi.org/10.1093/nar/gkae1268.

+# Funding

+This work was supported through the following:

+- National Science Foundation [CMMI-2113301]
+- Air Force Office of Scientific Research [FA9550-22-1-0147]
+- National Defense Science and Engineering Graduate Fellowship

 # Requirements

 Python Version >= 3.9